observablehq/plot/README.md

 * *extent* - the minimum is mapped to zero, and the maximum to one
 * a function to be passed an array of values, returning the desired basis

-The Plot.windowX and Plot.windowY transforms compute a moving window around each data point and then derive a summary statistic from values in the current window.
-Most commonly, the window transforms are used to compute rolling averages (or rolling minimums or maximums).
+The Plot.windowX and Plot.windowY transforms compute a moving window around each data point and then derive a summary statistic from values in the current window, say to compute rolling averages, rolling minimums, or rolling maximums.
 These transforms also take additional options:

 * **k** - the window size (the number of elements in the window)
 * **shift** - how to align the window: *centered*, *leading*, or *trailing*